Kenil-Ajudiya/FRBCanVis/README.md

 ## Output

-The script generates a PNG image for each candidate listed in the input CSV file.
-The output images are saved in a directory named `Triggered_candidates` inside the specified data directory (`--data-dir`).
+The script generates a PNG image for each candidate, saved in a directory named `Triggered_candidates` inside the data directory.

 Each image contains three subplots: